asimov-modules/asimov-brightdata-module/README.md

 [ASIMOV] module for data import powered by the [Bright Data] web data platform.

+## ✨ Features

+- Imports structured data from Airbnb, Amazon, Crunchbase, eBay, Facebook, Google, Indeed, Instagram, LinkedIn, Walmart, X (aka Twitter), Yahoo, and YouTube.
+- Collects the raw JSON data via the Bright Data API (requires an API key).
+- Constructs a semantic knowledge graph based on the [KNOW Ontology].
+- Supports plain JSON output as well as [RDF] output formats such as JSON-LD, Turtle, and N-Triples.

 ## 🛠️ Prerequisites

 - [Rust](https://rust-lang.org) 1.85+ (2024 edition)